-growing due to climate change removing a large amount of downed eucalyptus and other trees as well as underbrush near
+a 12-person crew spent 19 days removing a large amount of downed eucalyptus and other trees as well as underbrush near a residential area.

 These are only two examples of numerous large and small resource management projects undertaken countywide with Measure K funding.